apisec-inc/releases/docs/index.md

 	- Add Endpoint minor improvements.
 	- Added date comparison support in assertions.
 	- Scans Schedule on weekly or monthly added.
 	- Added documentations:
-	   Getting OAS for an API from IBM DataPower JupiterOne IT integration
+	   Getting OAS for an API from IBM DataPower, JupiterOne IT integration,
-	   Linear IT integration
+	   Linear IT integration,
-	   Wrike IT integration
+	   Wrike IT integration.

 !!! success "Fixes"